Wx-Alliance-Alliance-Meteo/paradis_model/README.md

 1. setup evaluatins | understand the format of the data (more)
 2. optional wandb support that removes lots of the cmd line output
+3. figure out what is causing the dataloading bottleneck during training time (profile)
-3. based on eval see what needs work!!!
+4. based on eval see what needs work
-3. model edits
+5. model edits
-    a. test different module architecutes -> ConvNext, Transformer (if too large Swin)
+    1. test different module architecutes -> ConvNext, Transformer (if too large Swin)
-    b. output the direct result after vector (need to understand where it would land on sphere)
+    2. output the direct result after vector (need to understand where it would land on sphere)

 #### Key Features